kima-finance/web3-exercise/README.md

 ### Video

 Take a short video fo the app's flow.
-I recommend using at least 2 different browsers, and both buyer and seller will need to use a wallet to sign a transaction, and wallets like attaching an address to a domain, not a route.
+I recommend using at least 2 different browsers, as both buyer and seller will need to use a wallet to sign a transaction, and wallets like attaching an address to a domain, not a route.

 Start by simulating the buyer, then switch to the seller, finally show the broker's dashboard to approve the transaction.